Research and Innovation

 LSTM is a global leader in infection, tropical medicine and global health research.
 We lead translational research across the full pathway, from early discovery and laboratory science through to clinical trials, public health implementation and global policy change.

-Our end-to-end approach ensures scientific breakthroughs are translated into real-world impact, improving health outcomes where they’re needed most.
+Our cross-disciplinary approach ensures scientific breakthroughs are translated into real-world impact, improving health outcomes where they’re needed most.

-Find out more about our research by exploring the themes that guide our work
+Find out more about the research themes that guide our work.

 - Community Health and Resilient Health Systems